ConsenSysMesh/rimble-web3-components/packages/NetworkIndicator/README.md

 # @rimble/network-indicator

-Web3 React components built with Rimble UI
+Web3 React component built with Rimble UI that will display the current ethereum network name based on a given network ID.

 ## Installation